greenh/CJD/README.md

-* Provides support for documenting most core Clojure artifacts (vars, functions, macros, protocols, records, etc.), and provides facilities for extending CJD to allow documentation of user-defined artifacts.
+* Provides support for documenting most core Clojure artifacts (vars, functions, macros, protocols, records, etc.), and provides facilities for extending CJD to allow user-defined artifacts to be compatibly documented.

 * Doesn't insist on completeness --- what does and doesn't get documented, and to what extent, is entirely at the developer's discretion.

+* Allows a limited degree of customization of the output.

 So, what does a CJD comment look like?
-Here's a randomly selected function from the CJD source to give you a taste:
+Here's a taste, in the form a randomly selected function from the CJD source:

 	#_ (* Processes a sequence of CJD comment-content forms into a sequence
 	      of flow-forms, which will in turn contain phrasing and text content.